GuidanceOfficial/guidance/README.md

 * Add infrastructure diagram

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Note: We use *dummy_data.py* for testing purposes to simulate the query of some API responding with the next direction and distance until then.
+Used SOLELY for testing purposes.

 ## Prerequisites
 Prior to running this application, ensure that you've followed the steps below to ensure that your distribution of Linux is properly configured.